"The Government's model is not in the numbers": the Executive's response to the increase in tourists in 2026

 The eclipse boosts bookings

-In addition to the increase in tourists up to April, the total solar eclipse that can be seen from the Balearic Islands on August 12th is boosting hotel bookings this week of the high season.
-According to the specialized publication Hosteltur, the increase at the moment is 19% and is mainly detected in the interior areas and the east coast of Mallorca.
-However, for other weeks, the increase in bookings is 13.3%.
+In addition to the increase in tourists up to April, the total solar eclipse that can be seen from the Balearic Islands on August 12 is boosting hotel bookings this week of the high season.
+According to the specialized publication Hosteltur, the increase at the moment is 19% and is mainly detected in the inland areas and the east coast of Mallorca.
+However, in other weeks the increase in bookings is 13.3%.

 Cargando